TheeEclipse/Mpesa-Daraja-API-php/README.md

 # Mpesa-Daraja-API-php
 An mpesa daraja integration code  in php.
 Integrate mpesa to your website or web applications in php.

-# 🖥️Mpesa Daraja API integration with php
+# 🖥️Mpesa Daraja API Integration with PHP

 🔰You'll need  a safaricom developers account,it's free at https://developer.safaricom.co.ke